Authorities seek to file terrorism and assault charges against suspect in Walmart knife attack

+Grand Traverse County Prosecutor Noelle Moeggenberg told reporters that the terrorism charge will be brought due to the fact the attack impacted the community, rather than one individual.

+“It’s something that is done not to individual people, not to those individual victims — obviously they are most affected — but it is we believe in some ways done to affect the entire community, to put fear in the entire community and to change how maybe we operate on a daily basis,” Moeggenberg said.
+“So that is why we are looking at that terrorism charge.”

-Shea said the 11 victims were both men and women and they ranged in age from 21 to 84.
-One victim was a Walmart employee.
+Shea said the 11 victims were both men and women and they ranged in age from 29 to 84 and included one Walmart employee.
 Munson Medical Center Chief Medical Officer Dr. Tom Schermerhorn said at a press conference Sunday that one patient was treated and released; two were in serious condition; and the rest are in fair condition.
+All were expected to survive.

 Steven Carter was loading his truck in the Walmart parking lot when he saw a man cut a woman’s throat with a knife.